Peru Plans First Ever Direct Road to Machu Picchu

 Another example is the new road built through Pachar.
 It was meant as an alternative route to reduce the drive time between Cusco and Ollantaytambo where the main train station is located.
 The current route through Chinchero and Urubamba takes over 1 hour.45 minutes each way if you have "clear sailing," which is rare.
 The 2-lane roads get bogged down by trucks and cars not to mention bottlenecks through small towns.
 So the Pachar route offers an alternative that could ideally knock 20 minutes off the drive.
 But the road is haunted by constant rock slides and is often closed to through traffic.
 After being open 2 years, and one of those years being 2020, the road is already trashed with piles of rocks that block one lane which forces 2 way traffic to share single lanes, also strewn with chunks of scattered rocks.
 Hardly the speedy highway that everyone envisioned.

-Having an actual road to Machu Picchu is apparently not happening.
+Having an actual road all the way to Machu Picchu is apparently not happening.
 So just stop dreaming about skipping the trains and driving yourselves through the Andes Mountains.
-This is not the smooth Blue Ridge Parkway road that winds gently through the Appalachian Mountains.
+This is not the smooth Blue Ridge Parkway that winds gently through the Appalachian Mountains.
 Having a road would enhance the lives of local residents in Aguas Calientes who have no access to the outside world except by the train.
-Not to mention benefits to citizens of the small communities behind Machu Picchu, who deal with limited infrastructure including dirt roads, funky cell phone service, and no access to things like banking and medical services.
+Not to mention benefits to citizens of the small communities behind Machu Picchu, who deal with limited infrastructure including dirt roads, funky cell phone service, and limited access to things like banking and medical services.

 And speaking of roads to Machu Picchu, what about the new airport project in Chinchero.
 It's on its way!